samudurand/article-streamer/README.md

 # Viewer

  Allows to visualize the pending/accepted/rejected articles.
-The app is composed of the modules _webapp-backend_ and _webapp-frontend_ .
+The app is composed of the modules _data-server_ and _webapp-frontend_ .

 ## Data Server